PrzemekWolw/Easy-GPU-PV-DEPARSEC/README.md

-# Easy-GPU-PV-DEPARSEC
+# Simple-GPU-P
 A work-in-progress project dedicated to making GPU Paravirtualization on Windows Hyper-V easier!
-This project does not use Parsec so you can rest easy.

 ![](https://i.imgur.com/pRlwa4n.gif)

 GPU-PV allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.

-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
+Simple-GPU-P aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
-Easy-GPU-PV does the following...
+Simple-GPU-P does the following...
 1. Allows managing GPUs in your VM
 2. Adds GPU to existing VM
 3. Updates Drivers in VM
 4. Removes GPUs from VM
+5. Changes allocation of your GPU

 ### Prerequisites:
 * Windows 10 20H1+ Pro, Enterprise or Education OR Windows 11 Pro, Enterprise or Education.
 Windows 11 on host and VM is preferred due to better compatibility.